Some call it girl power, women’s liberation, the sexual revolution. Some call it feminism or women standing in their power.

 The time of the divine feminine is upon us.
 We each have a role to play in her realisation.

 How will you contribute?
-How will you bare witness?
+How will you bear witness?